varnish/Varnish-Book/varnish_book.rst

 - Worker threads - one per client request (session).
 It's common to use hundreds of worker threads.
 - Expiry thread, to evict old content from the cache.

+.. class:: handout

    Varnish uses workspaces to reduce the contention between each thread when they need to acquire or modify memory.
 There are multiple workspaces, but the most important one is the session workspace, which is used to manipulate session data.
 An example is changing `www.example.com` to `example.com` before it is entered into the cache, to reduce the number of duplicates.

    It is important to remember that even if you have 5MB of session workspace and are using 1000 threads, the actual memory usage is not 5GB.
 The virtual memory usage will indeed be 5GB, but unless you actually use the memory, this is not a problem.
 Your memory controller and operating system will keep track of what you actually use.

-To communicate with the rest of the system, the child process uses a shared memory log accessible from the file system.
+   To communicate with the rest of the system, the child process uses the SHMLOG accessible from the file system.
    This means that if a thread needs to log something, all it has to do is to grab a lock, write to a memory area and then free the lock.
    In addition to that, each worker thread has a cache for log-data to reduce lock contention.

    The log file is usually about 80MB, and split in two.
    The first part is counters, the second part is request data.
-To view the actual data, a number of tools exist that parses the shared memory log.
+   To view the actual data, a number of tools exist that parses the SHMLOG.
    Since the log-data is not meant to be written to disk in its raw form, Varnish can afford to be very verbose.
-You then use one of the log-parsing tools to extract the piece of information you want - either to store it permanently or to monitor Varnish in real-time.
+   You then use one of the log-parsing tools to extract the piece of information you want -- either to store it permanently or to monitor Varnish in real-time.

-.. class:: handout

 VCL compilation
 ...............